Launching a new website or feature always brings the same question: when is it ready?

 You’ve probably heard the phrase: good, fast, or cheap—pick two.

-But if you’re working with an agency that bills hourly, fast and cheap are often the same thing.
+If you’re working with an agency that bills hourly, hours equal dollars, so fast often equates to cheap.
 That leaves us with a simpler tension: speed vs. quality.

 So what is quality in practice?
 It isn’t just “fewer bugs.”
 Quality shows up in: